-My mother-in-law is a fan of the artist Isabel Bloom and as a result we have several of her cheerful concrete sculptures around our home.
-But I didn’t really appreciate her work until I had the opportunity to tour the Isabel Bloom Factory in Davenport, Iowa.
+My mother-in-law is a fan of the artist Isabel Bloom and as a result, we have several of her cheerful concrete sculptures around our home.
+But I didn’t fully appreciate her work until I had the opportunity to tour the Isabel Bloom Factory in Davenport, Iowa.

-Isabel Bloom, an Iowa native, studied under a more well-known Iowa artist — Grant Wood.
-She learned to sculpt in clay then created molds for that would become the concrete statues.
+Isabel Bloom, an Iowa native, attended the Chicago Art Institute.
+But she also studied under a more well-known Iowa artist — Grant Wood — at his Stone City Art Colony.
+That’s where she learned to sculpt in clay.
+Slowly she developed the technique and style that would become molds for these adorable concrete statues.

 Hugs — Best Selling Figurine by Isabel Bloom

 She began her little company in 1981 with just five employees.
-Now, the Isabel Bloom factory creates jobs for 70 people year-round, more during the holiday season.
+Now, the Isabel Bloom factory in Davenport creates jobs for 70 people year-round, more during the holiday season.

-Isabel Bloom died in 2001 and since then, Donna Young is the sculptor behind the images.
-Each year, about 20-25 original Blooms are retired while Donna creates another 20-25 friendly pieces.
+Isabel Bloom died in 2001 at age 93.
+Donna Young is now the sculptor behind the figurines.
+Each year, the company retires 20-25 original Blooms while Donna creates another 20-25 pieces.

-There are three Isabel Bloom stores in the Quad Cities and one in Des Moines Iowa.
+In addition to the factory store and showroom in Davenport, you’ll find another Isabel Bloom store in historic Valley Junction in West Des Moines.
 Another 100 or so shops around the Midwest carry the product.
 But a handful of the collection is sold only at the factory in Davenport.

 Road trip anyone?